-The Executive Office of the Mayor has partnered with the Department of Employment Services, Office of Youth Programs to pilot the Mayor's Opportunity Scholarship.
+The Executive Office of the Mayor (EOM) has partnered with the Department of Employment Services, Office of Youth Programs to pilot the Mayor's Opportunity Scholarship.
 Through the Mayor's Opportunity Scholarship, DOES seeks to support the post-secondary endeavors of participants in the Marion S. Barry Summer Youth Employment Program (MBSYEP).

-For More Information: mbyli@dc.gov
+For More Information: mos.oyp@dc.gov